by Bill McBride on 3/21/2013 08:34:00 AM

 Click on graph for larger image.

 The dashed line on the graph is the current 4-week average.
-The four-week average of weekly unemployment claims increased to 396,250.
+The four-week average of weekly unemployment claims decreased to 339,750 - this is the lowest level since early February 2008.